Sitemap

 This paper is a systematic survey of computational persuasion, focusing on AI as a persuader, persuadee, and judge.

 Recommended citation: Nimet Beyza Bozdag, Shuhaib Mehri, Xiaocheng Yang, Hyeonjeong Ha, Zirui Cheng, Esin Durmus, Jiaxuan You, Heng Ji, Gokhan Tur, Dilek Hakkani-Tür.
-2025.
-Must Read: A Systematic Survey of Computational Persuasion. arXiv:2505.07775
+2026.
+Must Read: A Comprehensive Survey of Computational Persuasion.
+ACM Computing Surveys.

 Download Paper | Download Slides